rnnisi/RigolDS1054Z/README.md

 get_RigolDS1054Z will automatically check the OS and install requirements.
 It will make a new directory which contains the contents of this repo.
 Potential users can email me (rnnishide@gmail.com) for their pub-keys to be approved for deployment.

+This repository includes code for data transfer.
+The data transfer method operates by using the Rapberry Pi as a local server.
+Scripts for upload and download from a local site are provided.
+User should be aware of memory space on the Pi and delete files manually as needed once they have been transferred for analysis; no built in removal functions are given.

 ## Program Configuration and Requirements
 This program is meant to be run on a Linux OS on a Rapberry Pi with python3.